Alone-Incarnate/Biz_tech_analytics_job_task/Part_2_Answers.md

 answer - 3.
 Accuracy is not the right metric here.
 I would look at recall and false negatives since missing a defect is more serious.
 It is fine to have a few false alarms as long as no bad product gets through.

 answer -4 .
-I will keep slightly blurry or partial images if they represent real situations.But if they’re too unclear then i will remove them.Some imperfect data helps the model adapt the real world situation, but too much can cause confusion.
+I will keep slightly blurry or partial images if they represent real situations.But if they are too unclear then i will remove them.Some imperfect data helps the model adapt the real world situation, but too much can cause confusion.